Loading lesson…

 The big idea: imports are the surface where the model's confidence meets the registry's reality.
 Verify package names, pin versions, and let agents run installs.
 The thirty seconds you spend confirming an import is the cheapest debugging you will ever do.

-What is the core idea behind "Hallucinated Imports — When the AI Invents a Library"?
+What is the main idea of "Hallucinated Imports — When the AI Invents a Library"?

-Which best describes the scope of "Hallucinated Imports — When the AI Invents a Library"?
+Which action would help you apply "Hallucinated Imports — When the AI Invents a Library" responsibly?